serviewcare/EJDBKit/README.md

 and gnashing of the teeth!
 You..have...been...warned!!!

-Ok..so if you're still here, it's not all doom and gloom as I intend to actively work on this project at least until I'm satisfied it is a complete and more imporantly correct implementation of ejdb.
+Ok..so if you're still here, it's not all doom and gloom as I intend to actively work on this project at least until I'm satisfied it is a complete and more imporantly, a correct implementation of ejdb.

 Building
 =================
 There are a few steps but it's not too bad! :)

-1st) Obviously...clone this project.
+1. Obviously...clone this project.
-2nd) After it's cloned, the ejdb dependancy is included as a submodule so you'll have to get it via:
-	git submodule init
-	git submodule update
+2. After it's cloned, the ejdb dependancy is included as a submodule so you'll have to get it via: git submodule init git submodule update
-3rd) After the submodule is pulled down.
+3. After the submodule is pulled down.
 You'll need to build the tcejdb libraries...fortunately this should be as simple as:
 	./ejdb-build.sh (under EJDBKit folder).
-4th) After a bunch of compilation/building/etc you should be good to go!
+4. After a bunch of compilation/building/etc you should be good to go!

 Usage
 ==================